-Orpingtons are known for their fantastic characteristics as show birds, with their thick plumage coming in a variety of colours.
-When not on show, Orpingtons are an excellent breed for family backyards, due to their docile and friendly nature.
+Orpingtons are known for their fantastic characteristics as show birds, with their thick plumage coming in various colours.
+When not on show, Orpingtons are an excellent breed for family backyards due to their docile and friendly nature.
 Furthermore, Orpingtons are great table birds while still producing a decent amount of eggs - making them a true dual-purpose breed!

 Moderate-good egg production

 Cold climate hardy: Yes

 Rare breed: No

 Orpingtons are a common variety of chickens that gain their name from Orpington, England, where they originate.
 They exist in both full-size and bantam varieties, weighing approximately 3-4.5kg (hens ~ 3.5kg; roosters ~ 4.5kg) and 0.7-1.5kg (hens ~ 0.8kg; roosters ~1.1kg) respectively.
 Orpington’s have gained popularity as show birds for their thick plumage and colour varieties, ranging from the most common buff variety to white, black, blue and splash.
 However, they were originally bred as dual-purpose birds.
 In addition to being good table birds, Orpingtons can be expected to lay between 200-250 medium-large, light-brown eggs.

 Orpingtons are docile chickens that are able to quickly form bonds with owners, making them great family friendly pets!
 However, due to their kind nature and mild manor, care should be given when incorporating these birds into existing flocks with breeds known to be more aggressive in nature.